iamkavin1674/Welcoming-Robot/readme.md

 ## 🧠 Overview

-This project aims to develop an **indoor autonomous robot** capable of:
+This project aims to develop an **indoor autonomous welcoming robot** capable of:

-- Mapping unknown environments (SLAM)
+* Detects approaching visitors using computer vision and initiates interactive greetings.
-- Localizing itself within a map
+* Provides voice assistance and displays QR codes for visitor registration, Wi-Fi access, and company information.
-- Planning optimal paths
+* Navigates autonomously to predefined office locations using ROS 2, SLAM, and Nav2.
-- Avoiding obstacles in real time
+* Performs obstacle avoidance, sensor fusion, and automatic recovery from navigation failures.
-- Controlling an omnidirectional drive system
+* Integrates with AWS cloud services for employee management, visitor logging, and remote monitoring.

 The system is designed with a **modular architecture** to allow easy integration of hardware and future expansion.

 ---